wncc/WnCC/_soc_projects/9-kalpesh-lang.markdown

 <!--break-->

-### Statistical Modelling of Star Maps

-#### The idea here is to convert English to code and convert code back into English.
-A number of use cases can be possible here, automatic generation of test code, comments, docstrings, or maybe more efficient ways to write code / code review.
+#### A number of use cases can be possible here, automatic generation of test code, comments, docstrings, or maybe more efficient ways to write code / code review.

 #### My goal is to somehow use signals from a compiler (as reinforcement learning rewards / or loss function terms) to assist this modelling.